Frequently asked questions

 While the switch to Tamriel_Data was made in 2016, a lot of tools, mods, and TR integration plugins had already been abandoned at the time, which makes sure this problem will never truly go away.

 A particularly problematic mod is the MGSO (Morrowind Graphic and Sound Overhaul).
 It has been abandoned for years, shipped outdated plugins and tools even when it was still maintained, and is downloaded and used to this day.
+We strongly recommend against installing MGSO for various [Reddit] reasons [Reddit].

 The elder scrolls Mod Load Order eXpert (mlox)